 Application of basic principles of linguistics in a business, organizational, educational, political, or other appropriate setting.

-Prerequisites: intro course in Linguis; 2.25 gpa; cons supervising faculty member.
+Prerequisites: introductory course in linguistics; 2.25 GPA and consent of supervising faculty member.

 Course Rules: One cr earned for academic work based on 40 hours in internship.
 May be retaken to 6 cr max.